 Oh my goodness was this dish delicious!
 I chose it because its from the Princeville Hotel right on Kauai and because much of the work is done the night before you plan to serve it.
 The ingredient list may seem like an odd combination, but I promise you, all those ingredients come together to form the most melt-in-your-mouth mixture of fruit and spices.
 Each flavor comes out on its own, but none of them overpower the other.
-M and I both loved this dish and agree it got us even more ready for Kauai than we already were!
+I loved this dish!

 When shopping for this recipe, try to find Hawaiian papaya, which is smaller, sweeter, and more tender than Mexican papaya.
 Look for one with a yellowish, or even better, orange skin.

 2 TBSP fresh lemon juice